Great to have you here, Rushland Boy, the fastest three hours in media.

 Love the show today.

-Hey, what I wanted to say was going back to the Melania speech the other night, this is a typical example of the left taking really sweet, refreshing lemonade and doing what they always do and trying to turn it back into a lemon.
+This is a typical example of the left taking really sweet, refreshing lemonade and doing what they always do and trying to turn it back into a lemon.

-It's nice to know that parents over in Slovenia and probably China and Africa and everywhere else tell their kids, hey, do these things, work hard, stick to your guns, you know, uh your word is your bond, all this golden rule stuff, and they want us to think that Michelle invented that.
+It's nice to know that parents over in Slovenia and probably China and Africa and everywhere else tell their kids, hey, do these things, work hard, stick to your guns, you know, your word is your bond, all this golden rule stuff.

 And by the way, in Michelle's defense, maybe her parents really did tell her that stuff.

-The point is, this is great to know that there are people around the world teaching their kids to do these really good things.
+Point is, this is great to know that there are people around the world teaching their kids to do these really good things.

-Well, that's my that's been my point all over.
+That's been my point all along.

-Some of these things are so universal and time honored, they are part of the human existence.
+Some of these things are so universal and time-honored, they are part of the human existence.

 Yes, that's the point.